ASASauqui/ASASauqui/README.md

 **<h2>🤠 About me</h2>**

 * 👨‍🎓 Artificial Intelligence Engineer at the Universidad Panamericana, Bonaterra campus.
-* 🏭 Student of Postgraduate Degree in Engineering and Quality of Software Assurance at the Universidad Panamericana, Bonaterra campus.
+* 🏭 Postgraduate Degree in Engineering and Quality of Software Assurance at the Universidad Panamericana, Bonaterra campus.
-* 💻 I currently work as a Junior Software Engineer.
+* 💻 I currently work as a Full Stack Engineer.
 * ❤️ My favorite programming languages are Python, JavaScript, and Elixir.
-* 📍 I am from Jalisco, land of tequila and mariachi, but I study in Aguascalientes.
+* 📍 I am from Jalisco, land of tequila and mariachi.
 * 🌮 Taco and chilaquiles lover.

 <br>